Bricker-9080/Unsupported-machines-running-linux-bmax-plus-b1-intel-n3350/README.md

 <p>Steps on getting wifi workling</p>
 <p>Do sudo ./installbmaxplusb1drivers.sh in order to install wifi drivers and auto install audio patch</p>
 <p>Also to install rtl8812bu drivers and bmaxplusb1 drivers do sudo ./installbmaxplusb1driversplusrtl8812bu.sh when cd to folder location of this script applies for the other script just for wifi and audio.
 Audio only works on hdmi for now :(</p>
+<p>The wifi and audio patches only work on ubuntu but can be made to work on other ditros like arch which someday I will make a seperate script just for that.</P>
 </body>
 </html>